yonkahlon/Zenject/README.md

         }
     }

-Note that when defining List dependencies, the empty list will result in an error.
-If the empty list is valid, then you can suppress the error by marking the List as optional as described <a href="#optional-binding">here</a>.
+Also worth noting is that if you try and declare a single dependency of IFoo (like Bar below) and there are multiple bindings for it, then Zenject will throw an exception, since Zenject doesn't know which instance of IFoo to use.
+Also, if the empty list is valid, then you should mark your List constructor parameter (or [Inject] field) as optional (see <a href="#optional-binding">here</a> for details).

+    public class Bar
+    {
+        public Bar(IFoo foo)
+        {
+        }
+    }

 ## <a id="optional-binding"></a>Optional Binding